 Accessory Dwelling Units

-An ADU is typically an additional living area independent of the primary dwelling that may have been added to, created within, or detached from a primary one-unit dwelling.
-The ADU must provide for living, sleeping, cooking, and bathroom facilities and be on the same parcel as the primary one-unit dwelling.
+An ADU is generally an additional living area independent of the primary dwelling that may have been added to, created within, or detached from the primary dwelling.
+The ADU must have basic requirements for living, sleeping, cooking, and bathroom facilities on the same parcel as the primary dwelling.
+See B2-3-04, Special Property Eligibility Considerations, for complete ADU eligibility requirements.

-Whether a property is defined as a one-unit property with an accessory unit or a two- to four-unit property will be based on the characteristics of the property, which may include, but are not limited to, the existence of separate utility meter(s), a unique postal address, and whether the unit can be legally rented.
+Whether a property is defined as a one-unit property with an ADU or a two- to four-unit property will be based on the characteristics of the property, which may include, but are not limited to, the existence of separate utility meter(s), a unique postal address, and whether the unit can be legally rented.
 The appraiser must determine compliance with this definition as part of the analysis in the Highest and Best Use section of the appraisal.
-See B4-1.3-05, Improvements Section of the Appraisal Report for additional ADU appraisal requirements.
+When there is an ADU, the appraisal report must include a description of the ADU and analysis of any effect it has on the value or marketability of the subject property.
+The appraisal report must demonstrate that the improvements are acceptable for the market.
+An aged settled sale will qualify as a comparable, and an active listing or under contract sale will qualify as a supplemental exhibit to show marketability.

 Zoning for an ADU